 We’re often asked where to find monologues for auditions or showcases.
 With so many resources available both online and in libraries, how do you go about starting your search?
-And how do you know which of the thousands of monologues is the right one for you to perform?
+And how do you know which of the thousands is the right one for you to perform?
 We put those questions to the finalists of this year’s Spotlight Prize to get their tips.

 What is a monologue?

 A monologue is a speech given by a character in a story, theatre production or film.
 It’s a scene where only one character speaks, usually talking to themselves, addressing another character or even addressing the audience.
-Monologues are a great way to give the audience more information or backstory about a character, to show their internal thoughts or to give more details about the story’s plot.
+They’re a great way to give the audience more information or backstory about a character, to show their internal thoughts or to give more details about the story’s plot.

 Where can I look for a monologue to perform at an audition or showcase?

-At the Spotlight Prize, graduates from drama schools are asked to select and perform two monologues - one for stage and one for screen.
-We asked the finalists at this year’s showcase where they found their monologues and why they chose them.
+At the Spotlight Prize, graduates from drama schools are asked to select and perform two monologues – one for stage and one for screen.
+We asked the finalists at this year’s showcase where they found their pieces and why they chose them.

 Drama school libraries are a goldmine of useful texts.
 There are also places like the National Theatre Collection and National Youth Theatre monologues that have countless books and plays to scour.
 You may need to sign up and, in some cases, request permission to perform certain texts, but these can be a great resource if you have the means to access them.
 There are also plenty of open-source online libraries, which leads us to our next suggestion…

 A quick search for ‘monologue libraries’, ‘monologues for actors’ and ‘audition monologues’ brings up thousands of results.
 Blair Malone suggests Script Slug as a useful site for finding screenplays.
-The Mono Box’s Monologue Library is an excellent place for monologues as they have over 100 audio recordings from artists such as Riz Ahmend, Adjoa Andoh, Paapa Essiedu, Vanessa Kirby, Sir Simon Russell Beale and many other notable performers.
+The Mono Box’s Monologue Library is an excellent place to look as they have over 100 audio recordings from artists such as Riz Ahmend, Adjoa Andoh, Paapa Essiedu, Vanessa Kirby, Sir Simon Russell Beale and many other notable performers.